Last Updated on July 1, 2022 by Cheryl Moreo

 Observers Experience Benefits, Too

 Even if you are not directly part of an act of kindness, you can benefit.
 A phenomenon known as “moral elevation” exists that ensures good deeds will spread.
-If you hear about an act of kindness or feel-good story, it triggers the peripheral and central nervous systems making you feel good with positive feelings.
+If you hear about an act of kindness or a feel-good story, it triggers the peripheral and central nervous systems making you feel good with positive feelings.
 The high or euphoric feeling you then get motivates you to want to do something good, as well, perpetuating the pay-it-forward cycle.

 Evidence in Social Learning Theory